Georges034302/ghcp-course/session2/java/ghcp_userapp_demo.md

 > - Find values matching common secret patterns (`sk_*`, `apikey_*`, `token_*`, base64)
 > - Report detected secrets with their actual values
 > - Include standard CodeQL metadata
+> - Ensure the query matches all field initializations with sensitive names and secret-like values
+> - Fix any missing parentheses or syntax issues
+> - Report detected secrets with their actual values

 > ✅ **Expected Output:**